divyaprabha07/Simple-sales-dashboard-design-/README.md

 # Simple-sales-dashboard-design-

-This project demonstrates a basic sales dashboard using Python (Pandas, Matplotlib, Seaborn) to replicate a Tableau-style visual analysis.
+This project demonstrates a basic sales dashboard using Tableau-style visual analysis.
 It includes monthly trends, regional performance, and product category comparisons with interactive insights.

 Steps Followed